YOURLS/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Versions

-You can get this information from referencing `CHANGELOG.md`.
+You can get this information from referencing `CHANGELOG.md` or the releases page.
 Also, please include the OS and what version of the OS you're running.

 ## Additional information